CNET editors pick the products and services we write about. When you buy through our links, we may get a commission.

 When it comes to in-ear noise-isolating headphones, getting a tight seal is crucial to optimizing sound quality and bass performance.
 I managed to get a perfect fit with the large set of included ear tips (there are also extra small, small and medium tips) and the earphones fit my ears far more securely than the AirPods.
 I was able to run with them without a problem and they're water-resistant with an IPX5 water-resistance rating.

 I can't guarantee they'll fit your ears as well as mine -- they didn't, for at least one of my coworkers.
 And some people may prefer the AirPods' fit.
 But for a guy like me who worries about keeping my AirPods in my ears without a set of accessory sports fins, the Liberty Air felt, well, liberating.

 They also sound good.
 The sound isn't as clean and rich as that of the far more expensive Sennheiser True Wireless.
 But the clarity is decent, the earphones are relatively well-balanced and the bass has some good kick to it.
-With a tight seal, the bass performance is better than the AirPods' and about the same as the Jabra Elite 65t's ($79 at Amazon) and Elite Active 65t's ($90 at Amazon).
+With a tight seal, the bass performance is better than the AirPods' and about the same as the Jabra Elite 65t's and Elite Active 65t's.
 I did notice that these guys had a little trouble with more complicated tracks where several instruments are playing at once (everything tends to get a little mashed together, which is a byproduct of Bluetooth compression and the quality of the headphones).

 Battery life is rated at five hours -- the same as the AirPods -- and the compact charge case (it isn't as small as the AirPods case, but it's still pretty small) provides an additional three charges.
 From my testing, you'll fall a little short of that five hours if you crank your earphones at higher volumes, but if you keep the volume at closer to 60-70 percent, you'll get close to five hours.
 It's also worth mentioning that I didn't have to raise the volume too high to achieve sufficient loudness.